avotoddo/parametric-eq/single band active eq/README.md

 ## Single Band Active EQ

 Huge win!
 I found a great resource on YouTube while learning about op-amp Gyrators.
-This guy made a [video]("https://www.youtube.com/watch?v=z35qaXGchjE&ab_channel=ElectronicswithProfessorFiore") about what I am trying to do literally 3 days ago!
+This guy made a [video](https://www.youtube.com/watch?v=z35qaXGchjE&ab_channel=ElectronicswithProfessorFiore) about what I am trying to do yesterday!
+This is all HEAVILY based on his lesson, so thanks a ton and check out his [channel](https://www.youtube.com/@ElectronicswithProfessorFiore)

 This single band parametric EQ circuit is based on a 4 op-amp state variable band pass filter.
-He also made a [video]("https://www.youtube.com/watch?v=esKrrjFJyuk&ab_channel=ElectronicswithProfessorFiore") about this topic, which details how to calculate component values.
+He also made a [video](https://www.youtube.com/watch?v=esKrrjFJyuk&ab_channel=ElectronicswithProfessorFiore) about this topic, which details how to calculate component values.

 Each state variable band pass filter will require 5 op amps, 2 dual-gang potentiometers, and one single gang poteniometer.
 I will likely need a dual op-amp to buffer the input and the output as well.